How to Style Your Guest Bedroom

 It might be a bit obvious, but what should be in your guest bedroom starts with a mattress topper or underlay, and don’t forget a cosy quilt.
 Think cotton for summer, wool for all-season use, and feather & down for luxury (and cooler nights).

 Provide a couple of pillows so your guests can find the perfect option or profile to suit them.
-And remember, you can extend the life of these bedding accessories (or even use them yourself after a while) if you keep them clean with pillow and mattress protectors; the ideal way to ensure the longevity of your bed accessories.
+And remember, you can extend the life of these bedding foundations (or even use them yourself after a while) if you keep them clean with pillow and mattress protectors; the ideal way to ensure the longevity of your bed foundations.

 Step 2: Sheets & Quilt Cover